digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/argocd.md

 - Use `Helm` to provision `Argo CD` to your `DOKS` cluster.
 - Keep your `Kubernetes` cluster applications state synchronized with a `Git` repository (use `GitOps` principles).
-- Install and manage applications via Argo CD Application sets.
+- Deploy and manage applications via Argo CD.
-- Install and manage `Sealed Secrets` controller via Argo CD to encrypt sensitive data.

 After finishing all the steps from this tutorial, you should have a `DOKS` cluster with `Argo CD` deployed, that will:

 - Handle cluster reconciliation, via [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) CRDs.
 - Handle Helm releases, using [Helm sources](https://argo-cd.readthedocs.io/en/stable/user-guide/helm) defined inside application CRDs.

-### DOKS and Argo CD Automation Overview
+### DOKS and Argo CD for Helm Releases Overview

+Below diagram shows how Argo CD manages Helm applications hosted using a Git repository:

 ![DOKS-ArgoCD-Automation-Overview](assets/images/argocd_overview.png)